 Director of Educational Support Services

 Washington Unified is pleased to partner with Fresno County Superintendent of Schools Migrant Education Region IV to offer a thriving Migrant Program for students and families.
 The WUSD Migrant Parent Committee meets monthly to enjoy dinner together and to discuss important issues facing Migrant families.
 Presentation topics range from college readiness to health and wellness.
-Please contact WUSD Migrant Liaison Ramon Mendoza for more information.
+Please contact WUSD Migrant Liaison Julieta Mora for more information.

 What is the Migrant Education Program?

 Migrant Education is a national program that provides supplemental educational and support services to eligible migrant children each year.
 These services help children of migrant workers overcome the disadvantages they face, one of which is a disruption to their education due to mobility.